dcmfx/dcmfx/docs/src/tools/cli.md

    dcmfx get-pixel-data input.dcm --format webp
    ```

-   Single channel data can also specify a VOI window center and width and/or a
+   For monochrome pixel data, a VOI window center and width and/or a well-known
-   well-known color palette to use:
+   color palette can be specified:

    ```sh
    dcmfx get-pixel-data input.dcm --format png --voi-window 500 2000 \